01 Getting Started

 new rule tab added

-3. Select the Salesforce Action option and click Next.salesforce action node
+3. Select the Salesforce Action option and click Next.

-4. Using the drop-down, select all 3 gets.
-This will combine the gets into one Salesforce Action.
+4. Using the dropdown, select all three gets.
+This will combine the Gets into one Salesforce Action.

 5. Click the Integration Options dropdown and enable Parallel load to run the gets simultaneously.
-Combining the action will improve loading time even if you do not enable parallel load.
+Combining the actions will improve loading time even if you do not allow parallel loading.
 Click Next.

 adding all three gets into one action